openhab/openhab-docs/developers/bindings/config-xml.md

 </table>

-The full XML schema for configuration descriptions is specified in the [ESH config description XSD](http://eclipse.org/smarthome/schemas/config-description-1.0.0.xsd) file.
+The full XML schema for configuration descriptions is specified in the [openHAB config description XSD](https://openhab.org/schemas/config-description-1.0.0.xsd) file.

 **Hints:**